Chained Soldier: Mato Defense Force

 Supreme Commander of the Mato Defense Force and commander of its 10th Squad.
-Ren is described by her fellow commanders as extremely powerful, and an absolute patriot in Japan's defense.
+Her fellow commanders describe Ren as extremely powerful and an absolute patriot in Japan's defense.
 However, her extreme self-confidence borders on hubris.
-She takes an interest in Yuuki, aiming to make him submit to her, though her attempts often result in her own submission to him, causing her embarrassment.
+She takes an interest in Yuuki, aiming to make him submit to her, though her attempts often result in her own submission to him, embarrassing her.
 Her ability, "All-Encompassing Lord of the Cosmos", grants her eight distinct powers associated with different Buddhas, the full details of which are known only to her.
-Following an electoral defeat by Kyouka Uzen, Ren is slated to pass the title of Supreme Commander after the defeat of the Gods of Thunder.
+Ren was defeated in the election for the next Supreme Commander of the MDF by Kyouka Uzen, and will hand over the position to her after defeating the Gods of Thunder.